Abigail Padgett

 Mary Abigail Padgett (born May 13, 1942, in Vincennes, Indiana) is an American author of mystery novels who features in Great Women Mystery Writers (2007).

 Biography

 Padgett graduated in 1964 from Indiana University Bloomington with a degree in education, then earned a master's in counselling from the University of Missouri in 1969; between the two she taught high school English in St. Louis.
 She then had several different jobs before becoming a court investigator for Child Protective Services in San Diego, a post she left in 1988 to concentrate on writing and advocacy for children and the mentally ill.
 She also attended Washington University in St. Louis.

 Writing

-Padgett's first series concerns Barbara "Bo" Bradley, a child protection advocate investigator in San Diego who suffers from bipolar disorder.
+Padgett's first series concerns Barbara "Bo" Bradley, a child protection advocate investigator in San Diego who has bipolar disorder.
 Her second series features Blue McCarron, a reclusive lesbian social psychologist.